Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Stochastic DFT

+{We assume $|\Omega|\propto N$, corresponding to a fixed-density supercell scaling.
+This is the standard setting for supercell convergence in crystalline systems, for example when larger systems are generated by repeating a primitive cell, possibly with structural defects (see \Cref{sec:numerics}).} Since \cref{var2} and $\tr(\Phi(\dm)) = N$ imply that $\Var\big[\pmp(\dm,\chi,f^{\frac{1}{2}})\big] = \Oc(N^2)$, which together with \cref{estimate:rho:markov_ineq}, \cref{err:rho:L2}, and the scaling assumption $|\Omega|\propto N$ yield

-Therefore, the number of random orbitals required in $\mS$ should scale as $\Oc({N})$ to achieve the same accuracy as the system size $N$ increases.
+Therefore, to achieve the same accuracy as the system size $N$ increases, the number of random orbitals in $\mS$ should be chosen proportional to $N$.
 We mention that a different scaling for $|\mS|$ can be obtained when a different accuracy criterion is considered.
-In many physics contexts \cite{Baer13,EWChenBaer2019}, the error averaged to per electron is used as the metric, under which the number of required random orbitals can be significantly smaller. \end{remark}
+In many physics contexts \cite{Baer13,EWChenBaer2019}, the error averaged per electron is used as the metric, under which the number of required random orbitals can be significantly smaller.

+{Note that the fixed-density scaling is not intended to cover all supercell limits.
+For instance, in slab or surface calculations, one may increase only the vacuum region while keeping the physical slab fixed.
+In this case, $|\Omega|$ may grow independently of $N$, and the assumption $|\Omega|\propto N$ no longer holds. } \end{remark}